lynnfaraday/aresmush.com/_root/mush-101/game-of-words.md

 ## Virtual Worlds

 Like a video game, a MUSH provides a virtual world for the characters to inhabit.
 The main difference is that it uses text instead of graphics to describe the locations.
-For example:

 {{#pretty-image}}/assets/media/postpics/mush-room.png{{/pretty-image}}
 <div class="caption">A MUSH room description.</div>